TV Sergipe: History

 On October 6, 1973, TV Sergipe leaves Rede Tupi and joins TV Globo.
 Tupi recouped its lost affiliation in 1975 when TV Atalaia signed on.
 However, Globo noticed that after becoming its affiliate, the station was still operating in an amateurish fashion, with old equipment.
 Facing these problems, and in order to invest in the arrival of new equipment, the station is sold to TV Aratu, who had an ambitious plan: forming a regional television network.
 Aratu's plan backfired and the station was later sold to the Franco family.

-On August 31, 2017, it was announced that Rede Integração, responsible for the management of several Globo affiliates in Minas Gerais, including the station in the city of Uberlândia where the company is headquartered, was trading 49% of the shares of Rádio Televisão de Sergipe, responsible for TV Sergipe and its co-sister FM Sergipe, for an estimated value of R$48,000,000 (forty-eight eight million reais).
+On August 31, 2017, it was announced that Rede Integração, responsible for the management of several Globo affiliates in Minas Gerais, including the station in the city of Uberlândia where the company is headquartered, was trading 49% of the shares of Rádio Televisão de Sergipe, responsible for TV Sergipe and its co-sister FM Sergipe, for an estimated value of R$48,000,000 (forty-eight million reais).
 Given the administrative problems that have occurred in recent years, in addition to the dismissal of professionals, the intention to sell the group was already expressed by the station's owner, Albano Franco.
 However, Lourdes Franco, widow of the station's former partner, Augusto César Franco and owner of 50% of the shares, had preference in the event of the group's sale.
 On December 4, the 50% that belonged to Albano Franco was sold to Lourdes, who together with her daughter Carolina Franco became owners of TV Sergipe and FM Sergipe.